What are the dangers of drowsy driving

 Drowsy driving is an unnecessary risk you shouldn’t take.
 Sleep deprivation has become widespread in North America as people try to squeeze more and more activities into each day.
 One consequence is more vehicle crashes are attributed partly or wholly to sleepiness.

-The National Highway Traffic Safety Administration (NHTSA) says about 1 million crashes a year are thought to occur because of driver inattention or lapses – and fatigue makes such inattention more likely.
+The National Highway Traffic Safety Administration (NHTSA) says about 1 million crashes a year are thought to occur because of driver inattention or lapses – and fatigue makes such carelessness more likely.

-NHTSA reports that sleep-induced crashes typically involve a driver who is alone and driving late at night or in mid-afternoon on a high-speed road (so the crash is more likely to be serious).
+NHTSA reports that sleep-induced crashes typically involve a driver who is alone and driving late at night or in mid-afternoon on a high-speed road (so the collision is more likely to be dangerous).
 Most of the time, it’s a single-car crash because the vehicle leaves the roadway.

 Leave the driving to those who are wide awake!
 In other words, many of us may be susceptible to driving while sleepy, but there are some things we can do to avoid doing so.
 The National Sleep Foundation and other experts suggest: